flipcoder/qork/README.md

 ```

+### Node Signals

+Here are the signals associated with each node:

+- on_add: when the node is added to the scene
+- on_remove: when the node is removed from the scene
+- on_update: when the node updates
+- on_pend: when a node's transform changes
+- event(name): signal when the user event with the specific name happens

+### State Signals

+...

 ### Reactive

-Reactive variables are paired with an on_change signal.
+Reactive variables are variables that are paired with an on_change signal.

 ```
 x = Reactive(1)